khuedoan/homelab/docs/reference/architecture/overview.md

 Support components:

-- `./tools`: tools container, includes all the tools you'll need
 - `./docs`: all documentation go here, this will generate a searchable web UI
 - `./scripts`: scripts to automate common tasks